 Alternatively, the company directors may propose a creditors’ voluntary liquidation (CVL) process, which requires at least 75% of the company active and voting shareholders (by value of their shares) to agree to the closure by passing a third winding up petition take-up resolution.

 When closing an insolvent company with debts, the Creditors Voluntary Liquidation (CVL) process involves holding a creditors’ meeting within 14 days of passing the resolution, presenting a Statement of Affairs to creditors during the meeting, the final company and annual accounts, converting all assets into cash, and repaying creditors in order of priority.
-The final company accounts’ will be struck off three months after the liquidator has held a final meeting.

 It’s crucial to engage a licensed insolvency practitioner to handle the liquidation process and ensure all legal requirements are fulfilled.